 After breakfast you will travel straight to Vojvodina region and its sole mountain Fruška gora.
 Here you’ll visit monastery Krušedol from the XVI century and then you’ll continue to the town of Sremski Karlovci.
 Next stop is Petrovaradin fortress, where you’ll learn why it took 88 years for the complex to be completed.
 Lunch and gastronomic part of the day is planned in a small wine cellar where the wine maker is also a cook.
 He will serve his homemade food and match it with his fine wines.

 After lunch it’ll take only 15 minutes to reach Hotel Centar**** where you’ll stay overnight.
 You have the rest of the day free to enjoy Novi Sad on your own.
 Tips and recommendations will be provided.

 10th Day – Departure

-On the last day we’ll say farewell at the airport or we can take you to bus/train station in Belgrade (or Novi Sad).
-Depending on your travel arrangements you can spend some time exploring Novi Sad till we leave.
+On the last day we’ll say farewell at the airport or we can take you to the bus/train station in Belgrade (or Novi Sad).
+Depending on your travel arrangements you can spend some time exploring Novi Sad before we leave.

 Details on prices and services

 |2 or 3 persons||2495€|